openfl/OpenFLDevelopersGuide/using-the-textfield-class/advanced-text-rendering.md

 By default, OpenFL determines the settings for text display controls like sharpness, thickness, and anti- aliasing as text resizes, changes color, or is displayed on various backgrounds.
 In some cases, like when you have very small or very large text, or text on a variety of unique backgrounds, you might want to maintain control over these settings.
 You can override OpenFL settings using the openfl.text.TextRenderer class and its associated classes, like the CSMSettings class.
 These classes give you precise control over the rendering quality of embedded text.
 For more information about embedded fonts, see

-“Using embedded fonts” on page 384
+"Using embedded fonts" on page 384

 .